 - Sixty LES: This rooftop pool is one of the best-kept secrets in NYC, a favorite of Instagram stars and social media influencers!
 You’ll need a friend to get in, as the pool is for hotel guests only, but the trendy pool has super-hip features like a tile Andy Warhol mosaic and underwater soundsystem you’ll have to see to believe.

 - The Beach at the Dream Downtown: Head to “The Beach” for a supplemental Hamptons vacation!
-This rooftop pool has luxury cabanas available for rental and a chic white color scheme, as well as views to spare from both the rooftop deck and the pool, which has a glass bottom!
+This rooftop pool has luxury cabanas available for rent and a chic white color scheme, as well as views to spare from both the rooftop deck and the pool, which has a glass bottom!
 Daily passes are available for sale during the summer season.

 Turn your rooftop visit into a full experience at The Met